Apply to receive free assistance for BERDO reporting and third-party verification

-- BERDO Reporting Form: A new requirement in 2022, this form captures data required for BERDO 2.0 that isn’t included in Energy Star Portfolio Manager.
+- BERDO Reporting Form: This form captures data required for BERDO 2.0 that isn’t included in Energy Star Portfolio Manager.

-Want to make healthy, climate resilient, and low-carbon building improvements?
+The Retrofit Resource Hub provides information to make healthy, climate resilient, and low-carbon building improvements.
 We have information to help building owners, tenants, and contractors.

 The City of Boston is required to annually disclose BERDO reported data from the previous year.